gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Threading/README.md

 ```

 As you can see, `TaskBridge` has a lot of chances to become your tool #1,
-as it elegantly solves a world-class problem of bridging sync and async tasks together.
+as it elegantly solves a world-class problem of bridging sync and async models together.

 ## Other Modules